-I am so thrilled with the final design for my book cover.
+I am so thrilled with the final design for the cover of my book Twice the Speed of Dark.
 Mark at Mecob Design has found a way to represent subtle aspects of the book really beautifully.
 I couldn’t be more pleased.

 Because of my background people have often asked if I wanted to do the cover myself.
 I knew I never would – it is a particular professional talent that goes way beyond ‘being an artist’.
 But I feel that Mark has clearly shown great artistry as well.
 I know for sure I would never have come up with such a complex yet simple and compelling image.
 I will of course, be flinging it around with abandon – please don’t let me stop you if you feel like doing the same!